vtex-apps/search/docs/README.md

 }
 ```

-Finally, append this block in the search bar.
+Finally, append this block to your Search Bar.
 To improve the client experience, we also recommend to add the `openAutocompleteOnFocus` prop.

 ```json
 {